Comparisons

 Conga vs Bind

 The core is AI-powered contract creation.
-Describe what you need in plain language.
-The system generates a complete, ready-to-review contract in seconds.
-Over 300 templates are available out of the box, including NDAs, MSAs, and employment agreements.
-All are customizable.
+Describe what you need in plain language and the system generates a complete, ready-to-review contract.
+A built-in template library is available out of the box, including NDAs, MSAs, and employment agreements, all customizable.
 The Business plan includes AI negotiation that resolves redlines based on your playbook.
 The Tabula view gives you a spreadsheet-like overview of your entire contract portfolio.

 Bind does not require Salesforce or any specific CRM.
 It works independently while offering integrations for teams that want them.
-Pricing starts at $90/seat/month (Starter) and $500/month (Business, including 5 users with additional seats at $90/month each).
+Our pricing is published: $90 per seat per month (Starter) and $500 per month (Business, including 5 users, with additional seats at $90 each).

 When Conga Makes Sense